A Primer on Weyl Semimetals: Down the Discovery of Topological Phases: Summary and Discussions

-Lastly, we may wrap up saying that a WSM is highly mobile due to its gapless spectrum.
+Lastly, we want to add that a WSM is highly mobile due to its gapless spectrum.
 They possess topologically protected Weyl points, surface Fermi arcs and are chiral possessing spin-momentum locking with spins aligned/ anti-aligned with the momentum directions.
 These days, Weyl semimetals are turning out to be a rapidly evolving field of study in condensed matter as a WSM can be used in a plethora of spintronic, chiral or valleytronic applications\cite{sumathi,aswin}.